meow-robot/PawGram/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-Please include a summary of the manual modification or documentation update.
-If proposing a new UI tweak or Metaconfig flag, explain the reasoning.
+Please include a summary of your modifications.

 ## Type of change
 - [ ] Bug fix